 I added a chicken breast for more protein.
 If you have leftover roasted breast you can chop it in bite sized pieces and add it in with the basil.

 Vegetarians and vegans can omit the chicken (or swap it for tofu, adding it when you add the basil) and use vegetable broth.

 I only add a teaspoon of Sriracha because I can’t handle much heat, but feel free to amp it up, adding it at the end to taste.

-If you don’t have a wok, you can use a Dutch oven.
 This is even better the next day, when the basil has a chance to permeate the dish.

 Be sure to do all the chopping and sauces prep before you start to cook so you’re not all stressed out while you’re cooking!